jeremyforest/nmc-videos/README.md

 # update 2021
 Below still applied.
 Env is out of date.
-Process is to query youtube videos from airtable ``, download them locally, process them (sound, and adding splashscreen), then reupload to youtube and add to the right playlist.
+Process is to query youtube videos from airtable `get_yt_links_from_airtable.py`, download them locally,process them (sound, and adding splashscreen), then reupload to youtube and add to the right playlist.
 Creates a `data.csv` file to summarized failed/success at each step.

 Defintely some progress to make in the code to get it more robust.

 `pipeline.py` is still a work in progress.
 Was never really used yet.
 `get_yt_links_from_airtable` allow to query the video links from airtable database.
 `dl_yt_video.py` download youtube videos locally to be processed.

 Minor updates to others code files to make it compatible with updated flow.